Trial of Joseph Estrada: Reactions

-The Philippine government, through Presidential Spokesperson Ignacio Bunye has issued a statement to the effect of the government's respect and deference to the authority of the Sandiganbayan, and the hope that this "sad" episode in the country's history will not "permanently distract" the country from peace and progress.

-President Gloria Macapagal Arroyo canceled a scheduled attendance at a gathering of business leaders in Makati City that afternoon due to security reasons.
-President Arroyo was scheduled to drop by the Philippine Mid-Year Economic Briefing which was to be held 1:30 p.m. at the Rizal Ballroom of the Makati Shangri-La Hotel.
+The Philippine government, through Presidential Spokesperson Ignacio Bunye issued a statement to the effect of the government's respect and deference to the authority of the Sandiganbayan.
+President Gloria Macapagal Arroyo stated that the court's decision must be accepted.
+President Gloria Macapagal Arroyo canceled a scheduled attendance at a gathering of business leaders in Makati that afternoon due to security reasons owing to pro-Estrada protests.